wso2/product-microgateway/samples/istio/service-to-service/README.md

     127.0.0.1  apim.wso2.com gw.wso2.com
     ```

-### 3. Deploy and Apply API Management for the the Trains Microservice
+### 3. Deploy and Apply API Management for the Trains Microservice

-- Deploy Trains service.
+- Deploy the **Trains** service.
   ```sh
   kubectl apply -f microservices/trains.yaml
   ```

 - Access the Publisher portal - https://apim.wso2.com/publisher/.
-Use admin:admin as the credentials.
+Use `admin:admin` as the credentials.

 - Use [trains-openapi.yaml](trains-openapi.yaml) to create the API.
 Publisher portal will extract following values from the open API yaml.
+Let's keep those values and create the API.
   ```
   API Name: Trains
   Context: trains